graphile/worker/website/docs/pro/index.md

 ### Source available

-Worker Pro is not open source, but it is &ldquo;source available&rdquo; the source code is licensed in a way that forbids publishing and redistribution but is otherwise very flexible, allowing you to make your own modifications for internal usage should you need to do so:
+Worker Pro is not open source, but it is &ldquo;source available&rdquo;; the source code is licensed in a way that forbids publishing and redistribution but is otherwise very flexible, allowing you to make your own modifications for internal usage should you need to do so: